mainawycliffe/ngmaestro/docs/v20/guide/testing/components-scenarios.md

 </docs-code>

-You get this test failure message when the runtime environment compiles the source code _during the tests themselves_.
+You get this test failure message when the runtime environment compiles the source code *during the tests themselves*.

-To correct the problem, call `compileComponents()`.
+To correct the problem, call `compileComponents()` as explained in the following [Calling compileComponents](#calling-compilecomponents) section.

 ## Component with a dependency